-The Bank's ratio calculated in accordance with the FPC's leverage regime is 6.9% at 31 December 2019 (2018: 6.4%).
+The Bank's ratio calculated in accordance with the FPC's leverage regime is 5.9% at 31 December 2020 (2019: 6.9%).
+The UK leverage ratio framework sets a minimum ratio of 3.25%.
+Although not subject to the framework, the Bank follows the requirement as best practice and maintains its leverage ratio in excess of this minimum requirement.